safra-siyam/votero/README.md

 Votero which is designed to simplify the process of registering for the upcoming election digitally.
-With Votero, citizens can now register for the election from the comfort of their own homes, eliminating the need for long queues and paperwork.
+With Votero, the citizens can now register for the election from the comfort of their own homes, eliminating the need for long queues and paperwork.
+The process is quiet simple as,
 Once a citizen completes their registration, the next step involves approval from the village officer of their respective area.
 The village officer is given with a unique username-e and password, logs into the Votero system to review and approv-e registrations for the election.